Updated February 12, 2021

 Face Masks.
 On June 18th, the California Department of Public Health issued guidance requiring Californians to wear face coverings statewide in many circumstances, including in most public indoor settings (such as inside dealership showrooms).
 Workers must wear face coverings in many additional circumstances, such as when they are working in spaces visited by members of the public or when they are unable to physically distance from others.
 Dealers throughout California are encouraged to promptly review this guidance, which can be accessed by clicking here.

 Online Sales and Remote Deliveries.
 Dealers interested in online sales should review the DMV memorandum on online sales, which you can access here.

 Congress Passes New Stimulus Bill; Includes New PPP Loans; Does Not Extend FFCRA Paid Leave.
 (Updated December 23, 2020) On December 21, Congress passed a $900 billion pandemic relief bill.
 The bill includes various important elements, including the expansion of unemployment benefits and the creation of a new round of Paycheck Protection Program (PPP) loans.
-The President still needs to sign the legislation for it to take effect.

 On December 22, NADA released a detailed summary of the key elements of interest to dealers in the new stimulus bill.
 You can access this resource by clicking here.